 ▶ Is gratuity included in the price of the sail?

 Our captains and crews love sailing and work hard to provide a relaxing, customized experience for your adventure.
 Tipping for charter boats and tours is the customary way to show your appreciation.
-However, gratuity is completely optional and at your personal discretion.

 ▶ Can children come on the sail?